-NAIT has had an income mandate since 2012 and the manager has been involved with the management of the trust since then NAIT benchmarks itself against the Russell 1000 Value Index but we have used MSCI USA Value, MSCI USA and S&P 500 indices as comparators for the purposes of this report.
+NAIT benchmarks itself against the Russell 1000 Value Index but the MSCI USA Value, MSCI USA and S&P 500 indices have been used as comparators for the purposes of this report.

 The board has appointed Aberdeen Fund Managers Limited to act as NAIT's alternative investment fund manager.
 The portfolio is managed on a day-to-day basis by Aberdeen Asset Managers Inc. (AAMI) and the lead manager is Fran Radano (Fran or the manager).
 Fran is a senior investment manager within the AAMI team, which is led by Ralph Bassett, who is a named co-manager of NAIT.